 The importance of information technology (IT) security continues to grow.
 About 8 in 10 managers responsible for security at their firms across the 12 countries covered in CompTIA's International Trends in Cybersecurity expect security to become an even higher priority over the next two years (79% net of moderately higher + significantly higher).
 Anticipated priority two years from now is significantly higher among firms in Maturing Economies (86% net higher) vs. those in Mature Economies (68% net higher).
-Slightly over 9 in 10 businesses in South Africa expect IT security to grow in importance (93% net higher).
+Nearly two-thirds of businesses in Canada expect IT security to grow in importance (67% net higher).

 Due to the evolving nature of IT, the great majority of organizations have had to respond by changing the way their company approaches security.
-In South Africa, similar to many of the other countries, the greatest factor has been the change in IT operations, especially as firms move to the cloud or implement new mobility strategies.
+In Canada, similar to many of the other countries, the greatest factor has been the change in IT operations, especially as firms move to the cloud or implement new mobility strategies.

-Another significant driver of change in security approach is reports of security breaches at other firms.
+Another significant driver of change in security approach is reports of security breaches at other firms as well as internal incidents.
 Furthermore, across all the companies surveyed, nearly three-quarters report having at least one security breach/incident in the past 12 months (73%).